 The short answer to that is yes.
 And here’s why.

 Many backpackers and and gap year travellers head off to far flung, exotic destinations.
 After all that is half of the point, right?
 To explore somewhere new, to get out of our comfort zones and experience all the wonders and adventure the world has to offer us.
 There’s nothing wrong with that.

 The problem is, travelling to these exotic destinations exposes us to ‘exotic’ diseases.

 There’s no need to panic about this, it doesn’t mean that you are going to encounter some never before heard of alien virus or some tropical flesh eating zombie lurgy, it just means that you will encounter common diseases in the parts of the world you are travelling to that you are extremely unlikely – if ever – going to encounter at home.

-This means that because you haven’t been exposed to these diseases, you will have little or no natural immunity to them, and they will not be offered routinely back home as part of the normal vaccination schedule because it simply isn’t practical or cost effective.
+This means that because you haven’t been exposed to these diseases naturally before, you will have little or no natural immunity to them. and that is why vaccines are important.
+The problem is because these diseases are not common in many Western countries they will not be offered routinely back as part of the normal vaccination schedule because it simply isn’t practical or cost effective.